CCRI-Cyberknights/page/README.md

 - **Zero Friction**: "Set it and forget it" version management
 - **Performance Optimization**: Pre-commit hook skips link testing for version-only changes

-**Documentation**: See [Version Management System](docs/VERSION-MANAGEMENT.md) for complete details on the intelligent versioning system and pre-commit hook optimization.
+**Documentation**: See [Versioning System](docs/VERSIONING.md) for complete details on the tag-based deployment and versioning system.

 ### Running Tests